ralyodio/git-deploy-node/README.md

 	npm install
 	NODE_ENV=prod grunt deploy

-### local dev machine (laptop)
+### Setup local dev machine (laptop)

-add remote named 'prod' to deploy to from local working copy
+Add a remote named 'prod' to deploy to from local working copy (this is where you will deploy from).

 	git remote add prod ssh://example.com/home/user/deploy/example.com